Taco Bell Crunchy Tacos

 Taco Bell Seasoning

-This seasoning recipe is a salt-free version, so it is not an exact duplication of their recipe, but it is really close.
+This seasoning recipe is a salt-free version, so it is not an exact duplication of their recipe, but it is close.
 You can add salt to the seasoning mix if you want it in the blend of spices.

 You can purchase their retail version of the Taco Bell Taco Seasoning Mix, but this one doesn’t contain any artificial flavorings or colorings, and it is pretty easy to make.